 Answer:

-(v) Fill in the blank by choosing the correct option to complete the slogan.
-[1]
+(v) Fill in the blank by choosing the correct option, to complete the sentence.
+(1)

 Answer:

-(vi) Identify the error in the given sentence and supply the correction: [1]
+(vi) Identify the error in the given sentence, from an online report.
+(1)

 Error | Correction |